Leftium/netlify-adapter-adder/README.md

 After the adder runs,
 * You can deploy to Netlify.

-* You can apply *another* [Svelte Adder](https://github.com/svelte-add/svelte-adders) to your project for more functionality. **Note:** some adders (specifically postcss and bulma) overwrite sveltePrepocess() options.
-Ensure the required options are set by either running coffeescript-adder last, or running it again after adding postcss/bulma (coffeescript-adder preserves the options).
+* You can apply *another* [Svelte Adder](https://github.com/svelte-add/svelte-adders) to your project for more functionality.

 ## 😵 Help!
 I have a question
 [Create an issue](https://github.com/Leftium/netlify-adapter-adder/new) and I'll try to help.